TheeRyder/E2/Terms of Service.md

 E2
 ==
-Do not sell any E2's in here without my permissions
+Do not sell take credit any E2's in here without my permissions

 All E2's in this folder belong to Ryder @ ByB